 The biggest customer for medical equipment and pharmaceutical products in Serbia is the National Health Insurance Fund.
 Compared to other countries in the region, Serbia has a relatively high healthcare expenditure ratio of 10 percent of GDP.

 Imports account for approximately 88 percent of the market, in part because of health system reforms that increased demand for new equipment.
 The leading medical equipment suppliers are EU-based manufacturers.
-Approximately 15 percent of medical equipment imports are from the United States, although the actual share of U.S. imports is higher, as some products are shipped from European subsidiaries.
+Approximately 15 percent of medical equipment imports are from the United States, although the actual share of U.S. imports is higher as some American products are shipped from European subsidiaries.
 Domestic production of medical equipment and devices is small and largely focuses on medical supplies such as bandages and syringes.
 Chinese firms are increasing their market share, specifically in the area of ultrasound equipment and laboratory equipment.
 (The above data do not include procurements and expenditures related to the COVID-19 pandemic.
 The end figures may by significantly different than stated above.)

 Serbia’s healthcare system is financed by compulsory health insurance contributions comprising 10.3 percent of payroll taxes.
-The public system provides access to health services for the entire population, but is burdened with long waiting times for specific services and interventions.
-This in turn invites nepotism and corruption as a way of service rationing.
+The public system provides access to health services for the entire population, but is burdened with long waiting times for specific services and interventions, which often invites nepotism and corruption.
 A majority of hospitals are public (state-owned).

-The private part of the healthcare market is easily accessible, quick and efficient.
-Though it is inexpensive by international standards, it is not always affordable for the majority of the population.
+The private part of the healthcare market is easily accessible, quick, and efficient.
+Though inexpensive by international standards, it is not always affordable for majority of the population.
 Serbia’s private health insurance market had been underdeveloped for some time, with private-sector practices operating mostly on an out-of-pocket basis outside of insurance networks.
-The private sector is growing, however, including major chains like BelMedic, MediGroup, a range of smaller and specialty clinics, as well as laboratory and diagnostic services, growing both with out-of-pocket services and expanding private health insurance options.
+The private sector is growing however, including major chains BelMedic, MediGroup, and Euromedic; a range of smaller and specialty clinics, as well as laboratory and diagnostic services, growing both with out-of-pocket services and expanding private health insurance options.